cburnette/boxr/README.md

 Boxr follows Semantic Versioning since version 1.5.0

 ## Requirements
 This gem requires Ruby 2.0.0 or higher.
-The integration tests are currently being run using MRI Ruby 2.0.0-p643 and MRI Ruby 2.2.0.

 ## Installation
 Add this line to your application's Gemfile: